winitzki/scall/tutorial/programming_dhall.md

 Applying `fix`, `unfix`, or other operations will require a `Functor` evidence for `F`.

 As an example, let us implement a function `fixFreeMonad` that transforms `F (FreeMonad F a)` into `FreeMonad F a`.
-Similarly to the standard `fix` method, as it allows us to derive the data constructors for the free monad types.
+Similarly to the standard `fix` method, that function allows us to derive the data constructors for the free monad types.

 ```dhall
 let fixFreeMonad : ∀(F : Type → Type) → Functor F → ∀(a : Type) → F (FreeMonad F a) → FreeMonad F a